Sardar Azmoun: Personal life

 Azmoun was born into a Sunni family of Turkmen origin.
 He speaks Persian, Turkmen, Turkish, English and Russian fluently, and is fond of riding on horseback.
 He communicated with Kurban Berdyev, his Turkmenistani coach at FC Rubin Kazan and FC Rostov, in Turkmen.
 He decided to wear number 69 at Kazan as a tribute to his hometown's vehicle registration plate.
 Azmoun has stated he is a supporter of Spanish club Real Madrid.
 Azmoun has also stated that playing for Fenerbahçe is his childhood dream.

 He is the son of Khalil Azmoun, a former Iranian national volleyball team player who has coached several volleyball teams, such as Golgohar Sirjan and Javaheri Gonbad VC.

 Azmoun decided to retire from International football at the age of 23 just after Iran's 2018 World Cup exit due to heavy criticism he faced from fans, as the criticism caused his mother's illness to worsen.
-As a result, Azmoun chose to retire to be by his mother's side.
-He has returned to the team after taking this break.
+As a result, Azmoun chose to retire to be by his mother's side, but later returned to the team.

 Azmoun is a member of the Humanitarian Association of World Turkmens.